TriplyDB/Documentation/docs/triply-client-js/index.md

    sudo dnf install nodejs yarn # Red Hat-based, e.g., Fedora.
    ```

 2. Create a Triply Token through the TriplyDB GUI.
+B: what is a Triply Token?
+How is it created through TriplyDB GUI?

 3. In your current terminal session, export the following environment
    variables: